-While it isn’t the cause for all patients who seek help from their dentists, having undiagnosed and untreated sleep apnea can cause all sorts of health risks.
-Of course for some patients, snoring may be a result of something less serious, but sleep apnea cannot be ruled out unless proper testing (a sleep study or polysomnogram) and examinations have been completed.
+For some patients, snoring may be a result of something less serious, but sleep apnea cannot be ruled out unless proper testing (polysomnogram or home sleep study) and examination has been completed.

 Why Do I Snore?

-Each patient will present a unique combination of factors that cause snoring; however, snoring often occurs because the soft tissues in the throat, along with the soft palate, vibrate due to airway restriction.
-The tissues involved include the following:
+Each patient will present with a unique combination of factors that cause snoring, however, snoring often occurs because the soft tissues in the throat, along with the soft palate, vibrate due to airway restriction.
+The tissues involved include:

 Snore No More!